bluecough/terraform-provider-ciscofdm/blob/master/docs/usecase.md

 Using the CiscoFDM provider you will be able to apply Cisco Secure Firewall Port Objects, Port Object Groups, Network Objects, Network Object Groups, and Access Control Polcies

 ## Business Case
 This resource will walk you through implementing the CiscoFDM Terraform Provider either through downloading the pre-built binaries to building the plugin with the assumption you have setup your Go environment.
+This provider will allow you to specificially configure some of the elements with the Cisco Secure Firewall in Standalone device manager mode.
+You should be able to declarative define your infrastructure using this provider.

 ### Installing the pre-built binaries
 * Assumptions - Terraform is installed on your laptop.